stanfordnlp/CoreNLP/_pages/cmdline.md

 The `-props` parameter is optional.
 By default, Stanford CoreNLP will search for StanfordCoreNLP.properties in your classpath and use the defaults included in the distribution.

 The `-annotators` argument is also optional.
-If you leave it out, the code uses a built in properties file, which enables the following annotators: tokenization and sentence splitting, POS tagging, lemmatization, NER, parsing, and coreference resolution (that is, what we used in these examples).
+If you leave it out, the code uses a built in properties file, which enables the following annotators: tokenization and sentence splitting, POS tagging, lemmatization, NER, dependency parsing, and statistical coreference resolution: `annotators = tokenize, ssplit, pos, lemma, ner, depparse, coref`.

-If you have a lot of text but all you want to do is to, say, get part-of-speech (POS) tags, then you should definitely specify an annotators list, as above, since you can then omit later annotators which invoke much more expensive processing that you don't need.
+If you have a lot of text but all you want to do is to, say, get part-of-speech (POS) tags, then you should **definitely** specify an annotators list, as above, since you can then omit later annotators which invoke much more expensive processing that you don't need.
 For example, you might give the command:

 ```sh
 java -cp "*" -Xmx500m edu.stanford.nlp.pipeline.StanfordCoreNLP -annotators tokenize,ssplit,pos -file wikipedia.txt -outputFormat conll